-General Recommendation: ISS has three policies for director elections in Japan: one for companies with a statutory auditor board structure, one for companies with a U.S.-type three committee structure, and one for companies with a board with audit committee structure1.
+General Recommendation: ISS has three policies for director elections in Japan: one for companies with a statutory auditor board structure, one for companies with a U.S.-type three committee structure, and one for companies with a board with audit committee structure.

-- 1. At companies with a statutory auditor structure: vote for the election of directors, except: - Top executive(s)2 at a company that has underperformed in terms of capital efficiency (i.e., when the company has posted average return on equity (ROE) of less than five percent over the last five fiscal years)3, unless an improvement4 is observed; - Top executive(s) at a company that allocates a significant portion (20 percent or more) of its net assets to cross-shareholdings5; - Top executive(s) if the board, after the shareholder meeting, will not include at least two outside directors, and at least one-third of the board members will not be outside directors; - Top executive(s) if the board, after the shareholder meeting, will not include at least one female director; - Top executive(s) at a company that has a controlling shareholder, unless the board, after the shareholder meeting, will include at least two independent directors and at least one-third of the board members will be independent directors based on ISS independence criteria for Japan; - An outside director nominee who attended less than 75 percent of board meetings during the year under review6; or - Top executive(s) who are responsible for not implementing a shareholder proposal which has received a majority7 of votes cast, or not putting a similar proposal on the ballot as a management proposal the following year (with a management recommendation of for), when that proposal is deemed to be in the interest of independent shareholders. - 2.
-At companies with a U.S.-type three committee structure: (In addition to the guidelines for companies with a statutory auditor structure) vote for the election of directors, except: - Where an outside director nominee is regarded as non-independent based on ISS independence criteria for Japan, and the board, after the shareholder meeting, will not be majority independent; - Top executive(s) if at least one-third of the board members, after the shareholder meeting, will not be outside directors; or
+- 1. At companies with a statutory auditor structure: vote for the election of directors, except: - Top executive(s) at a company that has underperformed in terms of capital efficiency (i.e., when the company has posted average return on equity (ROE) of less than five percent over the last five fiscal years), unless an improvement is observed; - Top executive(s) at a company that allocates a significant portion (20 percent or more) of its net assets to cross-shareholdings; - Top executive(s) if the board, after the shareholder meeting, will not include at least two outside directors, and at least one-third of the board members will not be outside directors; - Top executive(s) if the board, after the shareholder meeting, will not include at least one female director; - Top executive(s) at a company that has a controlling shareholder, unless the board, after the shareholder meeting, will include at least two independent directors and at least one-third of the board members will be independent directors based on ISS independence criteria for Japan; - An outside director nominee who attended less than 75 percent of board meetings during the year under review; or - Top executive(s) who are responsible for not implementing a shareholder proposal which has received a majority of votes cast, or not putting a similar proposal on the ballot as a management proposal the following year (with a management recommendation of for), when that proposal is deemed to be in the interest of independent shareholders. - 2.
+At companies with a U.S.-type three committee structure: (In addition to the guidelines for companies with a statutory auditor structure) vote for the election of directors, except: - Where an outside director nominee is regarded as non-independent based on ISS independence criteria for Japan, and the board, after the shareholder meeting, will not be majority independent; or - Where the company has a controlling shareholder, a director nominee sits on the nomination committee and is an insider, or non-independent outsider, unless the board, after the shareholder meeting, will include at

-1 The director election policy for companies with a board with audit committee structure will be applied to the election of executive directors (applying the policy for inside directors who are not audit committee members) and supervisory directors (applying the policy for outside directors who are audit committee members) at real estate investment trusts (REITs), to the extent that the information necessary to apply the policy is disclosed.
+&lt;sup>1 The director election policy for companies with a board with audit committee structure will be applied to the election of executive directors (applying the policy for inside directors who are not audit committee members) and supervisory directors (applying the policy for outside directors who are audit committee members) at real estate investment trusts (REITs), to the extent that the information necessary to apply the policy is disclosed.

-2 In most cases, the top executive will be the "shacho" (president).
+&lt;sup>2 In most cases, the top executive will be the "shacho" (president).
 However, there are companies where the decision-making authority also rests with the "kaicho" (chairman of the company) or "daihyo torishimariyaku" (representative director).
-3 Exceptions may be considered for cases such as where the top executive has newly joined the company in connection with a bailout or restructuring.
+Exceptions may be considered for cases such as where the top executive has newly joined the company in connection with a bailout or restructuring.
 This policy will not be applied to companies which have been public for less than five years.

-4 Improvement is defined as ROE of five percent or greater for the most recent fiscal year.
+&lt;sup>4 Improvement is defined as ROE of five percent or greater for the most recent fiscal year.

-5 Exceptions may be considered for cases such as where the top executive has newly joined the company in connection with a bailout or restructuring.
+&lt;sup>5 Exceptions may be considered for cases such as where the top executive has newly joined the company in connection with a bailout or restructuring.